oimoyu/blender_bonex_document/source/tool.rst

 **Enable Selected Bone Constraint**: enable selected bones' driver constraints by setting the influence to 1.

-**Regenerate all drivers**: If you import armature from project outside, you can use this to regenerate all driver objects to make sure all driver objects exist.
+**Regenerate all drivers**: If you import armature from project outside, or you mess up the animation keyframe.
+You can use this to regenerate all driver objects to make sure all driver objects exist and clean.

 **Select All Physics Bones**: In pose mode, all the bonex physcs bones will be selected.